kailash-unc/adventure/readme.md

 ## Playing the Game

-The starter code also includes the classes `MapUNC` and `Main`, which have been commented out.
-Once you have finished the "jedi" portion of the assignment, these can be used to play a short treasure hunting game that uses the UNC-CH campus as a map!
-Feel free to play it as is, make modifications, or create an entirely new game!

 To play, open the `Main` class file and hit run (the small green icon next to the line numbers at the top of the class)